neuefische/web-exercises/sessions/react-with-local-storage/dice/README.md

 Look at the [`src/App.js`](./src/App.js) and [`src/components/D6Button/index.js`](./src/components/D6Button/index.js) files.

 Lift up the `rolls` state into the `App` component.

-Pass the derived `currentRollValue` variable down to the `D6Button` and wire up a `onClick` handler to call the `handleRoll` function via props.
+#### Change the `D6Button` component

+The `D6Button` component should have the following props:

+- `value` which represents the current roll value (because the button only needs to know the most recent value)
+- `onRoll` which is a function that get called on roll (when the button is clicked)

+> 💡 When designing the interface of you component (which props it has) like this, think about what does the component need to know to function properly.
+In this case the component only needs to know the current value it should show, and a function that gets called when the button is clicked.
+Hence you should not pass the whole `rolls` array to the component.

+#### Change the `App` component

+The `App` component should now hold the state, define the `handleRoll` function and derive the `currentRollvalue` from the `rolls` state.

+- `handleRoll` should be passed to `onRoll` of the `<D6Button />`
+- `currentRollValue` should be passed to `value` of the `<D6Button />`

 Make sure everything still works as expected.

 Now pass the `rolls` down to the `History` component as well (replace `rolls={[]}`).